 - Investments and loans are only made to institutions which meet the Credit and Counterparty Criteria List. - All loans and investments raised and repayments made go directly to and from the Council's bank account. - Authorisation limits are set for every institution by the Credit and Counterparty Criteria List.
-Brokers have a list of named officials authorised to perform investment transactions. - There is adequate insurance cover for employees involved in loans management and accounting. - There is a separation of duties in the Section between the authorisation of transactions and their execution. - The bank reconciliation is carried out monthly from the bank statement to the financial ledger by the senior accountant and checked by the Finance Manager responsible for treasury management.
+Brokers have a list of named officials authorised to perform investment transactions. - There is adequate insurance cover for employees involved in loans management and accounting. - There is a separation of duties in the Section between the authorisation of transactions and their execution.

+The bank reconciliation is carried out monthly from the bank statement to the financial ledger by a senior accountant and checked by a Finance Manager.